mpwillson/pcloud/README_playlist.md

 `playlist.py` will logon to pCloud to upload the playlist collections.
 For the first connection, a username and password must be provided.
-The username can be set in the configuration file (`/.config/pcloud.json`}.
+The username can be set in the configuration file (`~/.config/pcloud.json`}.
 However, the program will prompt for the password (not echoed).
 Once the initial authentication takes place, the auth token returned by pCloud is stored in the configuration file.
 The token will be used if it exists and has not expired.
-Further uses of `playlist.py` will not required authentication.
+Further uses of `playlist.py` will not require authentication.

 # OPTIONS
 These are the options supported by `playlist.py` in addition to the